elementalfoundation/elementalservices.nl/index.md

 I specialise in:

-- Custom cybersecurity solutions in areas like vulnerability management, intrusion detection, and incident response.
+- Custom cybersecurity solutions, in areas like vulnerability management, intrusion detection, and incident response.
 - Software-as-a-service (SaaS) applications, designing, building and hosting them.
 - Operations and security of servers, databases and workstations.